tucob97/DeepTurtle/README.md

 # DeepTurtle
-I project to program a poker agent for texas holdem.
+I planned to program a poker agent for texas holdem.

 When i have freetime I will publish my work under this project.
 DeepTurtle is my poker bot.
 It is not already finish , but i will update my repository step by step until finish the project.